Mth0158/recipe-for-good/README.md

 ## Deployment instructions

-There will be a CI/CD pipeline a bit later
+There is a CI/CD pipeline running Rspec tests for each individual PR, but nothing to deploy automatically yet.